Lajbert/MonolithEngine/README.md

 # Sample platformer game:
 Windows executable: https://lajbert.itch.io/platformer-demo
-Android version: coming soon!
+Android version: PlayStore url coming soon!
 For more information, head over the [project page](https://github.com/Lajbert/MonolithEngine/projects/1).
-Source code: in this repo under GameSamples/Platformer/
+The shared source code of the game can be found under: GameSamples\PlatformerGame\PlatformerNetStandard
+To run on desktop, use the project under GameSamples\PlatformerGame\PlatformerOpenGL
+To run on Android, use the project under GameSamples\PlatformerGame\PlatformerAndroid

 # Oh no, not another game engine!
 There are so many game engines out there already, why making another one?